tetrateio/workshop-101/08-app-security-egress/README.md

 ![External Access](../docs/08-egress-4.png)

 2. Workload identities are assigned to kubernetes workloads based on `ServiceAccount`.
-Using `kubectl` create the secure-frontend `ServiceAccount` and then patch the frontend deployment to use this identity:
+Using `kubectl`, create the secure-frontend `ServiceAccount` and then patch the frontend deployment to use this identity:

 ```bash
 kubectl --context cloud-a-01 -n $PREFIX-workshop-app create sa secure-frontend